ehamidian/PodcastLandingPage/README.md

-﻿# PodcastLandingPage
-an appealing landing page fits the company's required podcast theme and branding
+An appealing landing page fulfills the company's required podcast theme and branding.